-- Standard erosion and storm water runoff control measures must be implemented and all mitigation activities shall comply with Section 7 and 8 regarding land disturbing activities. - (2) For projects requiring mitigation under Sections 12.4 and 12.6 the property owner shall choose at least two (2) points from the following mitigation practices.
-For projects requiring mitigation under Section 9.4 the property owner shall choose one (1) point from the following mitigation practices.
-The property owner may use current equal practices to obtain the necessary points. - a.
-Restore and maintain native vegetation and water quality functions of the shore buffer area within thirty-five (35) feet of the ordinary highwater mark, one (1) point.
-Restoration of native vegetation shall be consistent with the standards set forth in Wisconsin Biology Technical Note 1: Shoreland Habitat, or successor publication. - b.
-Restore and maintain native vegetation and water quality functions of the shore buffer area within seventy-five (75) feet of the ordinary highwater mark, two (2) points.
+- Restore and maintain native vegetation and water quality functions of the shore buffer area within seventy-five (75) feet of the ordinary highwater mark, two (2) points.
 Restoration of native vegetation shall be consistent with the standards set forth in Wisconsin Biology Technical Note 1: Shoreland Habitat, or successor publication. - c.
 Install a rain garden designed either by a professional engineer or the Waupaca County Land & Water Conservation which is reviewed and approved by the Waupaca County Land & Water Conservation and designed to infiltrate all runoff from the applicable project area and, where applicable, all runoff from the area equivalent to the impervious surface overage for a one (1) inch rain event occurring over a twentyfour (24) hour period, one (1) point. - (1) A rain garden required to serve as a mitigation practice shall meet the standards specified in the Wisconsin Department of Natural Resources' Conservation Practice Standard: Rain Garden 1009, or successor publication.
 Alternative designs may be approved by the Waupaca County Land & Water Conservation Department where unique site characteristics or limitations apply. - d.
 Install an infiltration system designed by a professional engineer that complies with Adm.
 Code SPS 382.365 which is reviewed and approved by the Waupaca County Land & Water Conservation and designed to infiltrate all runoff from the applicable project area for a one (1) inch rain event occurring over a twenty-four (24) hour period, two (2) points. - e.
 Permanent removal of all nonconforming accessory structures, if any exist on the property, one (1) point. - f.
 Implement other practices as agreed upon by the Planning and Zoning Director.
-Examples may include replacement of seawalls for shoreline protection with bioengineering techniques, removal of artificial sand beaches, water diversions, rain gutters and other erosion control practices.

-(3) For projects requiring mitigation under Section 6.1(1)(b), the property owner shall develop a plan that will be reviewed and approved by the Waupaca County Land and Water Conservation to preserve or establish a vegetative buffer zone that covers at least seventy percent (70%) of the half of the shoreland setback area that is nearest to the water.
-Formatted: Not Highlight
+Examples may include replacement of seawalls for shoreline protection with bioengineering techniques, removal of artificial sand beaches, water diversions, rain gutters and other erosion control practices. - (3) For projects requiring mitigation under Section 6.1(1)(b), the property owner shall develop a plan that will be reviewed and approved by the Waupaca County Land and Water Conservation to preserve or establish a vegetative buffer zone that covers at least seventy percent (70%) of the half of the shoreland setback area that is nearest to the water.

-15.0 ADMINISTRATIVE PROVISIONS.

-15.1 PLANNING AND ZONING DIRECTOR.
+45.016.0 ADMINISTRATIVE PROVISIONS.
+45.416.1 PLANNING AND ZONING DIRECTOR.